KreOWO/utya/README.md

 Voice manager on russian

 functions:
-  1. open website
+  1. open website in opera-gx (you must register it)
-  2. seart in google
+  2. search in opera-gx (you must register it)
   3. close programs
   4. open programs (if u create link in C:\VOICE_PROGS)
   5. play music from youtube (now only my playlist)